cloudmesh-community/fa18-423-03/project-report/report.md

 We created a Python program that took raw data from the United States Food and Drug Administration's Adverse Event Reporting System (FAERS) and filtered out important components for a user to query the information simply.
-The main issue that we noticed was that the important information that Food and Drug Administration (FDA) was collecting was in large datasets that incredibly difficult to breakdown analyze for the average users of the information.
+The main issue that we noticed was that the important information that the Food and Drug Administration (FDA) was collecting was in large datasets that incredibly difficult to breakdown analyze for the average users of the information.
 Users of this information could be regulators, doctors, or even concerned consumers.